 Keep your ‘weather eye’ open.
-Walk along the Downs on a clear winters day above Ansty and take a photo or two of a sunset, unusual cloud formation, snow etc. and send them in!
+Walk along the Downs on a warm summer’s evening day above Ansty and take a photo or two of a sunset, unusual cloud formation; even the moon and send them in!

 Check the daily count here: DAILY CO2 COUNT Despite the coronavirus lockdown and the economic downturn – the CO2 count still continues to rise at the same rate!

 Interesting Local, National and International items concerning weather and climate: (latest last)